froukje/datamapu/content/posts/classical_ml/random_forest.md

 **Pros**

-* Can be used for regression and classification problems
+* Random Forests can be used for regression and classification problems.
+* Random Forests are able to learn non-linear relationships.
-* Can combine categorical and numerical variables
+* Random Forests can combine categorical and numerical variables.
-* Not sensitive to outliers
+* Random Forests are not sensitive to outliers.
-* Scaling the data is not neccessary
+* Scaling the data is not neccessary before fitting a Random Forest.
-* Balance bias-variance trade off
+* Random Forests balance the bias-variance trade off.

 **Cons**